Research

 E Archive

-Liechtenstein Document Book
+Liechtenstein Book of Historic Documents

-Liechtenstein charters from the period 1417 to 1510 are available digitally in the Liechtenstein Charters Book (LUB II).
-Earlier documents are available in print and on eliechtensteinensia and with an extended search option on e-archiv.
+Deeds from 1417 to 1510 are digitally available in the Liechtenstein Book of Historic Documents (LUB II).
+Earlier documents are available in print and on eliechtensteinensia as well as on e-archiv, where an advanced search is available

 Contact information